The AWA Method (Amherst Writers)

 • We learn to recognize, cultivate, and trust our individual voices.

 Pat Schneider mentored me, and I feel a special personal connection with her.
 My AWA certification and post-certification groups (2004-2005) were the last to be conducted entirely by her.
-I consider myself very fortunate to have been part of this cohort.
-Most memorable of all, I have written with Pat in many of her weekend workshops.
+I consider myself fortunate to have been part of this cohort.
+Most memorable of all, I wrote with Pat in many of her weekend workshops.
 Pat’s voice and wisdom resonate in my mind as I lead and write in my own groups.

 Contact